-•

-Syntax: void SuspendAllInterrupts (void)

-Parameter (In): none

-Parameter (Out): none

-Description: This service saves the recognition status of all interrupts and disables all interrupts for which the hardware supports disabling.
+Syntax: void SuspendAllInterrupts (void) Parameter (In): none Parameter (Out): none Description: This service saves the recognition status of all interrupts and disables all interrupts for which the hardware supports disabling.
 Particularities: The service may be called from an ISR category 1 and category 2, from alarm-callbacks and from the task level, but not from all hook routines.
 This service is intended to protect a critical section of code from interruptions of any kind.
-This section must be finished by calling the ResumeAllInterrupts service.
-No API service calls beside SuspendAllInterrupts/ResumeAllInterrupts pairs and SuspendOSInterrupts/ResumeOSInterrupts pairs are allowed within this critical section.
+This section shall be finished by calling the ResumeAllInterrupts service.
+No API service calls beside SuspendAllInterrupts / ResumeAllInterrupts pairs and SuspendOSInterrupts / ResumeOSInterrupts pairs are allowed within this critical section.
 The implementation should adapt this service to the target hardware providing a minimum overhead.
 Status:

-- Standard: • none - Extended: none
+Standard: • none

+Extended: • none

+Conformance: BCC1, BCC2, ECC1, ECC2